SamG101-Developer/SPP-Compiler-5/docs-compiler-sphinx/source/spec-api/statements/Let-Statement.md

 scope-leaked variables and throws errors if the variable happens to not exist in some context.
 Using strict scoping rules provides a clear and predictable scope for variable, and prevents accidental variable shadowing.

-Variables from outer blocks can be access from inner blocks, and can assign values to them (given they are mutable).
+Variables from outer blocks can be accessed from inner blocks, and can assign values to them (given they are mutable).
 See the section on [variable shadowing](#variable-shadowing) for details on re-declaring variables in a nested scope.

 ### Variable Lifetime

 The lifetime of a variable is tied to its scope (and therefore its block).
 The only way to extend the lifetime of a variable is:

-1. Either return it as a value into the outer frame or attach it to the object being returned to the outer frame.
-This places the object in the outer frame, which has a larger lifetime than the current frame.
+1. Return it as a value into the outer frame
+2. Attach it as an attribute to the object being returned to the outer frame.

-2. Attach the variable to a mutable reference that has been passed into the function as a parameter.
-This allows the value to be received in the outer frame as part of an object passed into the current frame.
+3. Attach it as an attribute to a mutable borrow that has been passed into the function as a parameter.

+The [memory model](../memory/Memory-Model.md) ensures that lifetime errors are never possible.

 ### Variable Redeclaration